SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 Ensure healthy lives and promote well-being for all at all ages.

-**Current status**: This string has undergone development to improve the phrases and structure, and is awaiting a review of these changes.
-It is substantially changed from the original version it was based on (v2019.11).*
+**Current status**: Has undergone internal review, currently being edited.
+This string has undergone development to improve the phrases and structure and is substantially changed from the original version it was based on (v2019.11).*

 **Contents**